-We are starting a new cohort for the Massage Therapy Program Fall 2021 with online & in-person classes!
+Fall 2021 is closed for registration, but we are starting a wait-list for the Massage Therapy Program with online & in-person classes!

 Contact Ute Jannsen-Kerr at firstname.lastname@example.org